 - Builds Docker images.
-The AM and IDM images incorporate customized configuration profiles. - Pushes Docker images to the registry specified in the --default-repo argument. - Updates the image defaulter file, which the forgeops install command uses to determine which Docker images to run. - 6.
+The AM and IDM images incorporate customized configuration profiles. - $\circ\,$ Pushes Docker images to the repository specified in the --push-to argument. - Updates the image defaulter file, which the forgeops install command uses to determine which Docker images to run. - 6.
 (Optional) Build and push an PingGateway Docker image that's based on your own base image and contains your customized configuration profile:

-\$./forgeops build ig --config-profile my-profile --default-repo my-registry
+\$./forgeops build ig --config-profile my-profile --push-to my-repo

 - 7. Prepare a Kubernetes cluster to test your images: - 1.
 Create the cluster.
 This example assumes that you create a cluster suitable for a small-sized CDM deployment. - 2.
-Deploy an ingress controller in the cluster. - 3.
+Make sure your cluster can access and pull Docker images ^[2] from your repository. - 3.
 Create a namespace in the new cluster, and then make the new namespace the active namespace in your local Kubernetes context. - 8.
 Install the CDM in your cluster: